LLM Pro Bono Program

 The Toll Public Interest Center is excited to welcome LLMs as participants in Penn Law’s commitment to service.
 As an integral part of the LLM program, public service and pro bono provide students with important opportunities to develop their professional skills while learning more about the communities that exist beyond the walls of Penn Law.

 Though not a graduation requirement, LLMs are welcome and encouraged to take part in law school approved pro bono work.
-Like JD students, there are LLM levels of service distinctions:

 - LLM and JD pro bono have the same guidelines.
 For more information please look here.